DTully2/Wiki-Api/README.md

 # Wiki-Api
-Simple Wiki-Api allows to log and find content based on title of Content.
+Simple Restfull-Wiki-Api allows to log and find content based on title of Content.

+Database: MongoDB-Atlas

+Using !REST!